Nurturing Curiosity - A New Chapter Begins

 Curiosity isn’t just about engagement or academics.

-My goal here—on this blog, in my resources, in my books—is to help you create those moments.
-The tiny everyday encounters that shape a child’s identity and confidence more than any test score ever could.
+My goal here—on this blog, and in my resources is to help you create those moments.
+The tiny everyday encounters : A look of patience, a pause before correcting, or a question taken seriously.

 What You’ll Find in This New Space